thienngho/python_sample_project/README.md

 - Crawl pagination (results page 2, 3, etc of the car lists)
 - Crawl vehicle price (how is it loaded into the page? :) )
 - Allow the crawler / flask app to be run inside a docker container

+## How to run
+`docker-compose up --build -d`

+Browser to http://localhost and click to Sport or Truck Models links